nzsaurabh/Reading-list/README.md

-# publishing
+# Reading list
-How to publish interactive data science projects on the web
+Articles summarising data science models and applications.
+Good for references and knowledge refresh time and again.